zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 **Graph property**: objects can be copied.
 This means that history can be shared between repositories.

 **Graph property**: a repository can store remote branch refs like `alpha/.git/refs/remotes/bravo/master`.
 This means that a repository can record locally the state of a branch on a remote repository.
-Though correct at the time it is fetched, it will go out of date if the remote branch changes.
+It is correct at the time it is fetched but will go out of date if the remote branch changes.

 ### Merge FETCH_HEAD